Powered by UP NOAH · PHIVOLCS · PSA NAMRIA

 Two audiences.
 Two decisions.
 Same evidence.

 Plain English for the homebuyer reading on the bus home.
 Methodology disclosure for the LGU planner defending a permit decision at appeal.
+Tap a card to see how.

 ◢ Inside a CheckHazard report